fbpx

 Master the Art of Bargaining and Get Your Dream Home for a Better Price

-In this guide, we will give you negotiation tips for buying a property, and the best part is: Everything here applies to buying a house in 2022.
+Do you want to buy a house in 2024 but need to figure out how to negotiate the house price with a real estate agent?
+In this guide, we will give you negotiation tips for buying a property, and the best part is that everything here applies to buying a house in 2024.
 You don’t need to worry about reading out-of-date stuff.

 If you use these tips, you might save up to 5% to 10% on the price of your next property purchase.

-Fast forward to today, and we have helped over 1000 customers negotiate 5-10% off their first home purchase price and arranged awesome home loans for them!
+Here at Hunter Galloway, we have helped over 1700 customers negotiate 5-10% off their first home purchase price and arranged awesome home loans for them!
+If you want to know what’s possible when you learn negotiation tactics from the right tactics, then this article is for you.

 As former FBI Hostage Negotiator Chris Voss says, our life is a series of negotiations.